Annual report

 Training

-New training courses launched in the past year include sessions on governing AI in schools and trusts, headteacher performance management, and independent review panels.
+New training courses launched in the past year include sessions on governing AI use, headteacher performance management, and independent review panels.

 for boards and trusts